-Heroin is more dangerous than prescription pills on a number of levels.
+Heroin is more dangerous than prescription pills on many levels.
 First, the way that people take heroin is more dangerous.
 Most people inject it, whereas they would just swallow pills.
-Because of that, they run the risk of using dirty needles, which often causes infectious diseases.
+Because of that, they run the risk of using dirty needles, which often cause infectious diseases.

 Second, heroin is more addictive than most prescription pills.
 Because of its addictive nature, people’s bodies build a high tolerance to the drug.
 To get the same effects, they have to keep taking more and more heroin.
 They can eventually overdose, which may result in death.

 Lastly, people aren’t really sure what’s in the heroin that they buy.
 Many street dealers cut the drug with other substances to make more money.
 The buyers often have bad reactions to these other ingredients, which leads to heroin deaths.

 Turn to Memphis Recovery for All of Your Heroin Addiction Treatment Needs